-- Select the Non-Comm Outdoor Setting menu (OdS) using the on board push buttons.
-Select 1 AC for single stage Air Conditioners, 1HP for single stage heat pumps, 2 AC for two stage air conditioners and 2 HP for two stage Heat Pumps. - 2.
-Go to the tonnage units menu (ton) and select the tonnage value that corresponds to the desired airflow for the outdoor unit.
+- Select the Non-Comm Outdoor Setting menu (Od5) using the onboard pushbuttons or the CoolCloud HVAC phone application.
+Select 1 AC for single stage Air Conditioners, 1HP for single stage heat pumps, 2 AC for two-stage air conditioners, and 2 HP for two-stage Heat Pumps. - Go to the tonnage units menu (ton) and select the tonnage value that corresponds to the desired airflow for the outdoor unit.
 See the following table.

-NOTE: FOR TWO STAGE NON-COMMUNICATING OUTDOOR UNITS, SYSTEM WILL STAGE AIRFLOW AUTOMATICALLY FOR LOW STAGE OPERATION.
+NOTE: FOR TWO-STAGE NON-COMMUNICATING OUTDOOR UNITS, THE SYSTEM WILL STAGE AIRFLOW AUTOMATICALLY FOR LOW STAGE OPERATION.